-Residents' nostrils have been plagued by a lingering stank emanating from the City-owned Wastewater Treatment Facility for weeks.
+Residents have been bothered by a lingering stank emanating from the City-owned Wastewater Treatment Facility.
 But with rain in the forecast, the smell will likely be sent packing soon.

 It happens twice a year, much like the changing of seasons.
 The top layer of water switches with the bottom in the lagoon of the facility, located on the west side of Interstate 5, City Manager Michelle Amberg said.

-The wastewater layer switches occur with the changing of seasons - spring and fall - but the smell typically doesn't travel too far into town and hang around for very long.
+The wastewater layer switches occur with the changing of seasons — spring and fall — but the smell typically doesn’t travel too far into town or hang around for very long.